I’m obsessed with home renovation and home buying shows on HGTV.

 If you missed my initial Avocado Green Mattress review, you can read that first to learn how and why I chose them.

-Three years ago, with the hope of replacing my old conventional innerspring mattress with a more eco-friendly organic option, I landed on Avocado Green Mattress and loved the company’s mission statement, design and manufacturing standards, and corporate social responsibility.
+Five years ago, with the hope of replacing my old conventional innerspring mattress with a more eco-friendly organic option, I landed on Avocado Green Mattress and loved the company’s mission statement, design and manufacturing standards, and corporate social responsibility.

 None of that has changed, and I continue to be impressed with the nonprofits that Avocado supports each month because many of them are causes I support as well.